 Years ago in the early 1990’s I lived in a little two bedroom bungalow along a dirt road in the country side of Swampyland.
-I was struggling to find a job and regarded as poor but I could always pay the gas bill so I was ok I reckoned, albeit only just.
+I was struggling to find a job and regarded as poor but I could always pay the bill for heating oil so I was ok I reckoned, albeit only just.

 The Dutch were still paying each other in Guilders then, there was no Euro yet, people didn’t even know the word.
 There was a union of European countries, but normal people didn’t know about it or didn’t care.
 We just lived our peaceful lives in those days.

 Now I am not saying everything was better then, I am not a naive sentimental git who rages against modern life although I do have some tendencies towards those simple things in life of the past.
 I have a mechanical pub clock on the wall, I play vinyl records and I use a pair of old-fashioned bifocals for reading, hand wound wristwatch.
 But paying in Guilders had some advantages that are long gone nowadays.
 First, it made us feel like a proud Dutch nation, stubborn maybe, but proud.
 We had Guilders, the rest of the world didn’t.
 And anyone with that kind of money should feel rich and self sufficient, no doubt about that.
 And second, it made us independent.